 Data portability is related to interoperability but is not the same concept.
 It refers to a consumers' ability to take (or authorize the destination service to take) their data and identifying information (e.g., a phone number) from one platform to another.
 Portability implicitly requires that the standard in which the data are provided is useful.
 In particular, the data should be able to be uploaded and used by the customer's new platform.
 Portability facilitates switching platforms (which requires porting your data to a new provider) and therefore intensifies competition in the market.
 For example, a customer leaving Amazon.com could bring their past purchase data with them to Walmart.com to improve the service and recommendations they receive from Walmart.
 The increase in competition due to portability will occur even if interoperability is already present.
-For example, being easily able to move archived email encourages a user to switch ISPs or webmail providers.
+For example, being easily able to move archived email encourages a user to switch ISPs or email providers.
 If the porting requirement is strong enough, it may facilitate multihoming, which we know intensifies competition.
 Portability should also facilitate innovation because the recipient of useful data can create new products and services; this would create new competition and even new markets.
 Interoperability also causes these last two effects in a stronger form.

-V. Interoperability as a "Super Tool"
+V. Interoperability as a "Supertool"

 Below we discuss four platforms likely to qualify as "covered platforms" under proposed legislation in the United States and as designated "Core Platform Services" (CPS's) under the EU's DMA.
 In practice, a single corporation may operate more than one covered platform, of which we only analyze a subset below.
 Google, for example, may well have at least five covered platforms or CPS's subject to oversight: Android OS, Google Play, Google Search, YouTube, and its advertising technology (ad tech) services.
-Facebook will have its personal social network, number-independent communications services, and ad tech services.
-Apple will be designated for at least its iOS operating system and the Apple App Store.
-Amazon will have its e-commerce marketplace.
-We introduce some ideas of how the market power exhibited by these CPS's can be reduced through the implementation of appropriate interoperability rules.
-We stress again that we are not sure that all the ideas will
+Facebook (now Meta) will likely qualify for its personal social network, number-independent communications services, and ad tech services.
+Apple may be designated for at least its iOS operating system and the Apple App Store.
+Amazon's e-commerce marketplace may qualify.
+We introduce some ideas of how the market power exhibited by these CPS's can be reduced through the

-31. See Augmenting Compatibility and Competition by Enabling Service Switching Act of 2021, H.R.
-3849, 117th Cong. $\S$ 5(6) (2021).
+33. Augmenting Compatibility and Competition by Enabling Service Switching Act of 2021, H.R.
+3849, 117th Cong. § 5(6) (2021).